webman-php/webman-manual/resource/doc/en/README.md

 webmanOnly the most core features (routing, middleware, session, custom process interfaces) are provided.
 The rest of the functionality is reused in the composer ecology, which means you can use the most familiar functional components in webman.
 For example, for the database developers can choose to use Laravel's `illuminate/database`, or ThinkPHP's `ThinkORM`, or other components such as ` Medoo`.
 It's very easy to integrate them in webman。

-# webmanWith the following features
+# Webman with the following features

 1、high stability. webman is based on workerman development, workerman has been the industry's most stable socket framework with very few bugs。